ssaring/sportstracker/sportstracker/docs/README.txt

 need one of the download tools listed above.

 The application was tested on GNU/Linux (e.g. Ubuntu 18.04), Windows (e.g. 10)
-and macOS (10.13 and 10.14), although it should work on all systems with the required Java Runtime Environment.
+and macOS (10.13 - 10.15), although it should work on all systems with the required Java Runtime Environment.